 9. Passive Source of Income

-Forums, membership sites, blogs, software as a service (SaaS), mobile apps, are some of the passive ways to make money online and you should always try to build them over time to add to your overall income.
+Forums, membership sites, blogs, software as a service (SaaS), mobile apps are some of the passive ways to make money online, and you should always try to build them over time to add to your overall income.

 10. Part-Time Job

-Negotiate with your employer to convert you from a full-time employee to part-time employee.
+Negotiate with your employer to convert you from a full-time employee to a part-time employee.
 If they don’t have an option for being a part-timer, ask if you can work from home.

-Finally Quit the Job
+Finally, Quit the Job

 You are making some money doing part-time freelancing and see how much more is needed to reach the minimum survival amount level.
 One can easily double (or even triple) part-time freelance income when he or she works full-time.